LCA-CI-fix-benchmark/returns/docs/pages/create-your-own-container.rst

 Step 0: Motivation
 ------------------

-First things first, why would anyone want to create a custom containers?
+First things first, why would anyonWhat is a type-test?
+This is a special type of tests for your typing.
+We run `poetry run mypy --enable-error-code=unused-awaitable returns` on top of tests to check returns.
+We run `poetry run mypy tests` on top of tests to check the tests.

+We recommend using `pytest-mypy-plugins <https://github.com/typeddjango/pytest-mypy-plugins>`.t to create a custom containers?

 The great idea about "containers" in functional programming is that it can be literally anything.
 There are endless use-cases.